CloudCannon/documentation/_drafts/new-ui-new-pricing.md

 ---
-title: New UI and New Pricing
+title: Improved UI and Better Team Pricing
 type: major
 ---
 Today we introduce a new pricing model.
 This creates a better agency flow with less upgrade steps and whitelabelling.
 You can read more about it in our [pricing change announcement](http://cloudcannon.com/blog/).

 CloudCannon will look very different.
 Everything from the login screens to the app layout has changed.
 Here is a complete list of the UI Changes